douglas-shanks/openacc-mpi-demos/README.md

 * **saxpy\_acc\_mpi** runs SAXPY with multiple MPI processes.
 Each process offloads its local work to GPU using OpenACC kernels.
 The MPI scheme is the same as saxpy\_mpi, and the length of the global problem must be evenly divisible by the number of MPI ranks.
-The number of NVIDIA-capable GPUs can be arbitrarily >= 1; each rank's kernels will be round-robin scheduled on the available GPUs.
+The number of GPUs can be arbitrarily >= 1; each rank's kernels will be round-robin scheduled on the available GPUs.